lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 #### CodeBuild

 **CodeBuild** is a serverless Continuous Integration (CI) tool that can build source code, run tests, and product packages ready to be deployed.
-Pricing is pay-as-you-go for only the resources you use, and includes 100 build minutes per month as a free tier.
+Pricing is pay-as-you-go for only the resources you use, and includes 100 build minutes per month on the free tier.

 #### CodeDeploy

-**CodeDeploy** lets us deploy our application automatically independent of CloudFormation or ElasticBeanstalk, and works with EC2 instances as well as On-premise Servers.
+**CodeDeploy** lets us deploy our application automatically, independent of CloudFormation or ElasticBeanstalk, and works with EC2 instances as well as on-premise servers.
 It is therefore a hybrid service.

 These servers or instances must be provisioned and configured ahead of time using the **CodeDeploy Agent**.